 Jaipuria Noida is a Wi-Fi campus with 24 x 7; 70MB lease line internet connectivity.
 It has more than 300 Lenovo i3, Core 2 Duo and Dual Core Processor PCs and latest generation of high end servers, laser printers and scanners.
-The institute has a wellequipped central computing facility housed in four computer labs.
-Apart from a host of routine and special softwares, the computer labs have the latest. theatre style and classic learning centers are furnished with specially designed desks for the comfort of students.
-The classroom learning is captured and disseminated through Impartus lecture capture system (innovative video-enabled learning solutions).
+The institute has a well-equipped central computing facility housed in four computer labs.
+Apart from a host of routine and special softwares, the computer labs have the latest.